tetcoin/tetcore/frame/assets/README.md

 ### Goals

-The assets system in Substrate is designed to make the following possible:
+The assets system in Tetcore is designed to make the following possible:

 * Issue a unique asset to its creator's account.
 * Move assets between accounts.